-The bottom line here is that there is a huge push to take kinky sex mainstream, and a big part of that effort is aimed at women.
+The bottom line here is there is a huge push to take kinky sex mainstream, and a big part of the effort is aimed at women.
 Books like “Fifty Shades of Grey” are part of this, with other books both more and less sexual doing the same thing.
 Some of the less sexual books can grab a woman’s attention with so much romance they can tell themselves they are not reading it for the sex.
 (Anyone remember men saying about Playboy “I only read it for the articles?”)
 Some series start with a book that has relatively little sex, or mild sex, but then each new book is more and harder sex.
 There is also “fan fiction” in which a fans of books, TV shows, or movies write stories about the characters – with sexual content being common.
 “Fifty Shades of Grey” actually started as “Twilight” fan fiction.
 Additionally there is a great deal of sex in books marketed to teenage girls.

 A number of CMBA member’s have posted on this issue – see below.

 Next week: Sex – does she want something more, and should you give it to her?
 Is “mommy porn” creating new desires or allowing women to admit to what they have long wanted?
-If she wants something a bit off the normal path, is that wrong?
+If she wants something a bit off the normal path, is it wrong?
 How do you sort it all out?